WillRogersXT/IOTA/README.md

 ## Motivation

 At the moment IOTA lacks an official tool for creating seeds for personal use.
-In the mean time, seeds generated through Python are secure and simplly done.
+In the mean time, seeds generated through Python are secure and simply done.

 ## Installation